Chhatrapati Shivaji Maharaj International Airport: History

 The existing Terminal 1 building, with a capacity of 15 MPA was proposed to be re-constructed to handle 20 MPA at a cost of about Rs 2,500 crore.
-The project is estimated to be completed in three years with demolition activity planned to begin in November 2025 and construction planned to be completed by September 2028.
+The project was initially estimated to be completed in three years with demolition activity planned to begin in November 2025 and construction planned to be completed by September 2028.
+However the demolition has now been pushed back to 2030. and expected to be completed by 2033–34.